fybrik/fybrik/site/docs/samples/notebook-read.md

 In this step you are performing the role of the data owner, registering his data in the data catalog and registering the credentials for accessing the data in the credential manager.

+In this tutorial, we assume that OpenMetadata is used as the data catalog.
+Datasets can be registered either directly, through the OpenMetadata UI, or indirectly, through the data-catalog connector.

+If you use OpenMetadata directly through the UI, and use its discovery mechanism to add asset tables, you can determine an asset ID through the corresponding OpenMetadata table URL.
+If, for instance, the URL for the table is: `http://localhost:8585/table/openmetadata-s3.default.demo."PS_20174392719_1491204439457_log.csv"`, then the corresponding asset ID is `"openmetadata-s3.default.demo.\"PS_20174392719_1491204439457_log.csv\""`.

+If you registered the dataset directly through the OpenMetadata UI, you can skip to the next section.

-Register the credentials required for accessing the dataset as a kubernetes secret.
+We now explain how to register a dataset using the OpenMetadata connector.
+Begin by registering the credentials required for accessing the dataset as a kubernetes secret.
 Replace the values for `access_key` and `secret_key` with the values from the object storage service that you used and run:

 ```yaml
 cat << EOF | kubectl apply -f -